bitterbit/ctf/google-ctf-qual-2021/weather/README.md

 4) always jump.
 If the jump is taken, `fprintf` is called again (which makes it recursive) with a new format string.
 This format string is calculated by taking `printf_info->width` as an offset from the original format string.

-So the format string `%52C%s` is actually the opcode
+So the format string `%52C%s` is actually the instruction
 ```python
 jump 52
 # do 52 stuff...
 printf(%s) # the regular %s
 ```
-Knowing how the different opcodes are implemented we can now use a python script to convert the format string to a "toy" assembly language that will be easier to read.
+Knowing how the different instructions are implemented we can now write a python script to convert the format string to a "toy" assembly language that will be easier to read.
+We ended up writing a VM able to compile format strings to code, dump the assembly and emulate the memory mapping.

 ## Stage 1
 Disassembling the format string we can see the following assembly.
 We start at 0, jump to 52 where the first character of our input is loaded onto the "stack".
 We then jump to address 7 where we loop until a counter is zero or more.

-We could think of the code at address 7 as a function that takes three arguments: character, offset to decode from and length.
+The code at address 7 is a function that takes three arguments: character, offset to decode from and length.
 This function will use the first argument (our inputs first character) as a key to decrypt the data at offset 200.
-By chance, this is the same memory that is checked against in the last compare of block 52 and also the address where we jump in case the compare is positive.
+By "chance", this is the same memory that is checked against in the last compare of block 52 and also the address where we jump in case the compare is positive.
 ```python
 ========== 0 ==========
 C.always 52